abaizan/kodoja/README.txt

 Linux tools: gzip/gunzip, tar

-Scripts are written in python (run on python 2.7.13 here) Python packages needed: subprocess, pandas, numpy, os, urllib, re, ncbi-genome-download and SeqIO (from biopython).
+Scripts are written in python (run on python 2.7.13 here) Python packages needed: subprocess, pandas, math, pickle, os, urllib, re, ncbi-genome-download and SeqIO (from biopython).

 IMPORTANT: When executing the pipeline, do not put original data in the result